BeautifulTrouble/Beautiful-Rising-Research/docs/collab-research-editing.md

 * Suggest changs (vs. editing directly)
 * Anonymous edits / privacy options

+Also, Anna Levy said:

+> For advocates and activists in the Global South, it's important for these shared doc options (not necessarily for us) to have multi-platform contribution options.
+I.e., people can send in SMS and contribute to docs in progress.
+It doesn't need to be SMS specific, but assuming that service areas will be shaky, it would be interesting to have options for sharing into a doc without opening a computer or smartphone.

 ## Solutions to explore

 ### Markdown text on Github